Who is the customer?

 Devtron’s unified interface, the “Devtron Dashboard,” created the biggest impact on the operations.
 It provides an intuitive dashboard that encapsulates everything an application owner needs to deploy and debug their apps smoothly.
 It became an instant hit when launched for all their internal application teams.

 “Software releases to production which used to take months or sometimes quarters earlier, have now come down to nearly a week, and even less than a day for some services.”

 Increased developer productivity.

-With Devtron, applications teams bypassed the extensive Kubernetes learning curve as the low code platform enabled developers to perform end-to-end needs on Kubernetes efficiently.
+With Devtron, applications teams bypassed the extensive Kubernetes learning curve as the low code platform enabled developers to perform end-to-end needs on AWS EKS efficiently.
 Granular access enabled developers with downstream value chain visibility, thus empowering them to perform a triage without the help of DevOps.
 The unified dashboard interface enabled them to perform real-time application troubleshooting in a single place.
 Developers now deploy on demand, and the lead time for changes is less than 12 hours.

 Reduced failure rates

 Enforcing infrastructure policies and other container security measures ensured that failures at production were the lowest.
 The zero-tolerance policies were crucial in reducing release error rates.

 The developer-friendly UI provides a custom Kubernetes dashboard with augmented Helm app management to help engineers and developers find and troubleshoot errors at lightning speed.
 The developers have adopted Devtron as an exclusive IDP for their daily operations.
 They are considered an elite performer with at least a daily deployment and a significantly lower failure rate of only 7%.

 With an increased velocity of deployments arises the probability of increased failure rates.
 Failures are bound to happen, but Devtron ensured that these failures don't increase with the scale of deployments is essential.
 They can recover from failures in less than 30 minutes.
 The average across the organization is 27 minutes.